madzm92/Capstone/README.md

 ## Week 14: April/22 - April/28

 ### Deliverable:
-- Finalize design doc for review by the beginning of the summer session
+- Due April 28: Finalize design doc for review by the beginning of the summer session
+- Set up meeting to walk through design doc

 ### Successes: Design Doc